 Steve Kozachok, Co-Chair, Business Law Section

-Pat Mascia, Co-Chair, Financial Institutions and Real Estate Section
+Pat Mascia, Chair, Real Estate Section

 Alison J. Midden, Co-Chair, Estate Planning and Administration Section